Chaxiraxi/freechess/readme.md

 # WintrCat's Game Report

 Generate classifications for your Chess moves, for free.
-Available @ [chess.wintrcat.uk](https://chess.wintrcat.uk/)
+Available @ [chess.chaxiraxi.ch](https://chess.chaxiraxi.ch/)
 <br><br>
 Enter a game by its PGN or pick a game from your Chess.com / Lichess.org account and have it analysed so that you can see where your mistakes and brilliancies are.

-**ANNOUNCEMENT**<br>
-Freechess is currently closed to further contributions - we are working on rebuilding the website from the ground up :)

 ## Running locally
 ### Prerequisites